-A collaborative arts project to create healing environments working with the Infant Child Youth Family Mental Health Unit (ICYFMHU) is underway at Bloomfield campus (Orange) in the redeveloped Yaganda Bulabul Building.
+A collaborative arts project to create healing environments working with the Infant Child Youth Family Mental Health Unit (ICYFMHU) at Bloomfield campus (Orange) in the redeveloped Yaganda Bulabul Building.

 The ICYFMH community contacted Arts OutWest in 2022 to develop a unified artistic concept using the Three Rivers to link spaces and the flow of people and movement through the newly redeveloped In-Patient (IPU) and Community Mental Health (CMH) units on the Bloomfield health campus in Orange.
 Through a series of consultations and workshops, the aim of the project is to create a culturally appropriate, welcoming and safe environment for young people ranging in age from infants to adolescence.
 The art will be mural artworks that generate a sense of hope and change.